-There’s no doubt, disciplining a child bestows wisdom.
+There’s no doubt that disciplining a child bestows wisdom.

-An undisciplined child is more likely to grow rebellious, have no respect for the authority, and even become a problem to the society.
+An undisciplined child is more likely to grow rebellious, have no respect for authority, and even become a problem to society.

 Corporal punishment should also not be purely about physical spanking.
 It should be coupled with love and care.

-It is vital that along with spanking is the explanation why the child receives such punishment.
+It is vital that explain very well when you spank your child.
+It’s not enough to simply spank, spank, and spank without letting your child know why he/she is getting punished.
 Make sure that the child understands why he is being corrected and what will happen if you withhold such correction.

 A disciplined child will have the wisdom and understanding the rod and rebuke produce.
 A child left to himself, without reprove or restraint, will just follow his natural inclination and will do whatever it is that seems right to himself.

 Notice the consequences of an undisciplined child.
 Solomon wrote that he will bring shame to his mother.
-You see, what your child will become speaks volume to how you rear him.
+You see, what your child will become speaks volumes about how you rear him.

 What your child achieves will become either a shame or an honor to you.
 Whether you like it or not, your child is a product of who you are and how you disciplined him.

 These are just some of the most effective child-rearing or parenting principles from the Book of Proverbs, a book written by the wisest king.

 If there are principles you want to use when raising your children, wouldn’t it be great to use Biblical principles, which are tested and proven throughout the generation?